HunterCartier702/Ubuntu-Server-HomeLab/README.md

 # Carefully editing the configuration file for our network interfaces to add a bridge
 # This will allow all our network devices to talk to the virtual machine
+# not best practice as usually the point of vm's is to be isolated but I have never done it before so i wanted to try
 $ sudo cat /etc/netplan/50-cloud-init.yaml
 [sudo] password for wannabe_admin:
 network: